“The collection is autobiographical in the way it is associated with my life. If I buy an Andreas Gursky, it will be of a Berlin scene.”

 Torsten: We could not wait to find out how it would all look, how it would work together with the castle.

-There is a lot of humor in the work you collect, like these works of three women wearing enormous tires around their necks.
+There is a lot of humor in the art you collect, like these works of three women wearing enormous tires around their necks.

 Christina: These are by Tatsumi Orimoto, a Japanese photographer, it’s a loving series even if it looks at first glance as if he is ridiculing them.
 His mother in the middle of the picture has Alzheimer’s.
 He lived in Brazil but came back to Japan to care for her as he didn’t want to put her in a nursing home.
 By making her the subject of his work he gets to spend time with her.